A tester for extfs helpers.

 notice "Hit ENTER to launch mcdiff ..."

-read dummy_var # dash needs this.
+read -r _dummy_argument # dash needs an argument

 ${MCDIFF:-mcdiff} "$expected_parsed_output" "$actual_parsed_output"